 Reinstall Sitebulb

 In our experience, one of the most common things that anti-virus software does is actually delete the installed Chromium .exe file out of the Sitebulb folder.
-So before you proceed, please reinstall the latest version of Sitebulb.
+So after you whitelist the Sitebulb file, please reinstall the latest version of Sitebulb.

 Do not worry, you will not lose any of your old audits or anything - this is just like applying an update.